 One of these is fear, with the fear of failure being the biggie.
 Some people even have a fear of success.
+How do you become fearless?
 The solution to the obstacle of fear is to build self-esteem.
 If you’ve already crossed off the eat, sleep, exercise solutions, try focusing on your emotional self.
 Self-esteem boosters include having mentors, reading success stories about former underdogs, giving back and helping others, and daily mantras.
 Sometimes, more drastic measures are necessary, such as attending therapy.
 Either way, if you get your self-esteem on track you can conquer your fears.

 Writer and digital strategist Anna Colibri suggests that another reason why we stop taking care of ourselves is due to a sense of entitlement.
 She says, “”Entitlement is an obstacle because it impacts resiliency.
 You either procrastinate when you have to do things you don’t want to do, or you feel negative when faced with unwanted tasks.The truth is, most people have to deal with tasks that are boring, repetitive, or unpleasant at least some of the time.
 What I find helps is cultivating perspective and gratitude.
 Remember that these tasks are only part of what you do, and they help make possible the things you really love.
 Then, focus on what you love.”